Korean Empire won: Korean "Eagle" coins

 Following the Japanese victory during the First Sino-Japanese War, the Qing dynasty's influence over the Korean peninsula was replaced by that of the Japanese Empire.
 Furthermore China's weakened position during this era allowed for the interests of the Russian Empire in the Far East to expand significantly as well.
 The Russian Empire sent Mr. Alexiev as the financial advisor to Korea.
 On March 1, 1898 the first branch of the Russo-Korean Bank in Asia was established.
 In the year 1901, Alexiev authorised the minting of a new set of three coins, these were Korean "Eagle" coins were issued by the Russo-Korean Bank.

-These coins are known as the Korean "Eagle" coins because the fact that instead of having a Korean dragon or Korean phoenix in their design they have an crowned eagle based on the coat of arms of Russia.
+These coins are known as the Korean "Eagle" coins because the fact that instead of having a Korean dragon or Korean phoenix in their design they have a crowned eagle based on the coat of arms of Russia.
 All of the Korean "Eagle" coins were minted at the Yongsan Mint (龍山典局).
 These coins would prove to be unsuccessful as they were swept away by the flood of cupronickel coins.

 The Russo-Korean bank also created a set of experimental coins (or "trial coins") that were produced but never saw any circulation.
 This unissued coin series included a copper 10 won (十圜), a copper 20 won (二十圜), and a silver "half dollar" (半圜, "half won").
 While all of these unissued Korean "Eagle" coins were reportedly minted in the year 1901, the coins display various other dates such as 1899, 1901, 1902, or 1903.

 Following the Japanese victory during the Russo-Japanese War and Korea becoming a Japanese protectorate under the Eulsa Treaty, the Japanese would confiscate and destroy almost all Korean "Eagle" coins.
 Because of this, surviving Korean "Eagle" coins are extremely rare.

 List of issued Korean "Eagle" coins:

 List of unissued Korean "Eagle" pattern coins: